Binary-to-text encoding: Transmitting binary data as text

-Description

 The ASCII text-encoding standard uses 7 bits to encode characters.
-With this it is possible to encode 128 (i.e. 27) unique values (0–127) to represent the alphabetic, numeric, and punctuation characters commonly used in English, plus a selection of control codes which do not represent printable characters.
-For example, the capital letter A is ASCII character 65, the numeral 2 is ASCII 50, the character } is ASCII 125, and the metacharacter carriage return is ASCII 13.
-Systems based on ASCII use seven bits to represent these values digitally.
+With this it is possible to encode 128 (i.e. 27) unique values (0–127) to represent the alphabetic, numeric, and punctuation characters commonly used in English, plus a selection of non-printable control characters.
+For example, the capital letter A is represented as 65 (4116, 100 00012), the numeral 2 is 50 (3216, 011 00102), the right curly brace } is 125 (7D16, 111 11012), and the carriage return control character CR is 13 (0D16, 000 11012).

-In contrast, most computers store data in memory organized in eight-bit bytes.
+In contrast, most computers store data in memory organized in eight-bit bytes (a.k.a. octets).
 Files that contain machine-executable code and non-textual data typically contain all 256 possible eight-bit byte values.
 Many computer programs came to rely on this distinction between seven-bit text and eight-bit binary data, and would not function properly if non-ASCII characters appeared in data that was expected to include only ASCII text.
 For example, if the value of the eighth bit is not preserved, the program might interpret a byte value above 127 as a flag telling it to perform some function.

-It is often desirable, however, to be able to send non-textual data through text-based systems, such as when one might attach an image file to an e-mail message.
-To accomplish this, the data is encoded in some way, such that eight-bit data is encoded into seven-bit ASCII characters (generally using only alphanumeric and punctuation characters—the ASCII printable characters).
-Upon safe arrival at its destination, it is then decoded back to its eight-bit form.
+It is often desired to send non-textual data through a text-based system, such as attaching an image to an e-mail message.
+To accomplish this, the data is encoded in some way, such that 8-bit data is encoded as 7-bit ASCII characters (generally using only alphanumeric and punctuation characters—the ASCII printable characters).
+Upon arrival at its destination, it is then decoded back to its 8-bit form.
 This process is referred to as binary to text encoding.
 Many programs perform this conversion to allow for data-transport, such as PGP and GNU Privacy Guard.